enriquerod/skycatch-challenge/README.md

 ### Training

-Move to the folder of inetrest:
+Move to the folder of interest:
 ```
 cd models/research/object_detection
 ```